sef-global/Documentation/Job Roles and Descriptions.md

 ### Public Relations Executive
 ### Software Architect
 ### Assistant Secretary

+Record meeting minutes and handle any documentation regarding the Sustainable Education Foundation.
+2. Schedule appointments / sending appointment mails and letters.
+3. Arranaging meetings with the partners of Sustainable Education Foundation.
+4. Maintain scheduling and event calendars.
+5. Coordinate conferences and meetings.
+6. Establish work procedures and schedules, and keep track of the daily work of staff.
+7. Review work done by others to check for correct spelling and grammar, ensure that company format policies are followed, and recommend revisions.
+8. Open, read, route, and distribute incoming mail and other material, and prepare answers to routine letters.
+9. Schedule and confirm appointments for clients, partners, customers, or supervisors.

 ### Student Amabassador

 * Act as the liason between the representing university/ institute and the foundation.